 Disney on Broadway Concert Series at Epcot International Festival of the Arts

 We’re no Broadway connoisseurs, but this Frog Family has fallen in love with the Disney on Broadway Concert Series.
-Last year, we saw Jenn Gambatese and Kevin Massey, who gave guests a preview of what Frozen on Broadway will sound like when it hits New York City this year!
-If you have theater-loving tadpoles in your family, this is a can’t miss.
-These performers will blow you away with their talent and have you singing all night long!
+This year, we saw the sibling duo, Arielle Jacobs and Adam Jacobs, who have both starred in Broadway’s Aladdin (Arielle is the current Princess Jasmine and Adam originated the title role)!
+If you have theater-loving tadpoles in your family, you won’t want to miss the show.
+All of these performers will blow you away with their talent and have you singing all night long!
 If you’ve heard “Let It Go” one too many times in your household (we’ve all been there) have no fear — these performers dig deep into Disney classics and offer a unique style.
 Our favorite part is hearing songs exclusive to the Broadway shows ... not included in the original films!

 For 2019, performances will take place NIGHTLY at the America Gardens Theatre in World Showcase at 5:30 p.m., 6:45 p.m. and 8 p.m.
 That means we can sing and dance every day of the week!
 Dining packages are available if you'd like to guarantee a show seating, and reservations are open online or by calling 407-939-7463.

 Jan.
 18-19, 2019 – Kerry Butler & Kevin Massey